anderssandstrom/e3-ecmc_plugin_socketcan/README.md

 ```
     ecmcCANOpenAddDevice -h
       Use ecmcCANOpenAddDevice(<name>, <node id>)
           <name>                     : Name of device.
           <node id>                  : CANOpen node id of device.
+          <NMT Heartbeat timeout ms> : Timeout for NMT Heartbeat.\n")

 ```
-Example to add a device with node id 3:
+Example to add a device with node id 3 and a NMT heartbeat timeout of 3s:
 ```
-ecmcCANOpenAddDevice("testDevice",3)
+ecmcCANOpenAddDevice("testDevice",3,3000)
 ```

 Note:: You can only use the below commands (ecmcCANOpenAddSDO and ecmcCANOpenAddODO) to nodes of an existing device or master.